mikidroid/simple-bookstore/README.md

 "# simple-bookstore"

-This is a library app made with Java Spring boot.
+This is a book app made with Java Spring boot.

 This backend service can be used to store book details like;
 1. Title